Public school (United Kingdom): Early history

 Public schools emerged from grammar schools established to educate pupils, usually destined for clerical orders, in Latin grammar.
+Thus, concerned with educating boys.
 The term "public" came into use because over time access to such schools was not restricted on the basis of home location, paternal occupation or status, and that they were subject to an element of public management or control, in contrast to private schools which were run for the personal profit of the owner(s).
-The origins of schools in the UK were primarily religious, although in 1640 the House of Commons did invite the reformer and promoter of universal education, Comenius to England to establish and participate in an agency for the promotion of learning.
+The origins of schools in England were primarily religious, although in 1640 the House of Commons invited the reformer and promoter of universal education Comenius to England to establish and participate in an agency for the promotion of learning.
 It was intended that by-products of this would be the publication of "universal" books and the setting up of schools for boys and girls.
 The English Civil War prevented any such reform.